madgeek-arc/resource-catalogue-docs/README.md

       ```

   - POST
-    - Creates a new EOSC Datasource:
+    - Creates a new Datasource.
       ```diff
       /datasource
       Body: